RosNaviGator/Ecg_CompressedSensing/README.md

 These adaptive methods aim to outperform fixed dictionaries by tailoring the dictionary to the specific signal.

-### SL0 Algorithm
+### Solve the minimization problem: SL0 Algorithm
 The **Smoothed L0 (SL0)** algorithm is employed to solve the sparse recovery problem.
 SL0 approximates the L0 norm, which counts the number of non-zero coefficients, with a smooth function.
 It minimizes this approximation while maintaining accuracy in signal recovery.

 ### Kronecker Technique
 The **Kronecker technique** is used in this project to exploit the sparsity structure of the signal.
 It involves constructing a Kronecker product of smaller measurement matrices, which leads to computational efficiency and better recovery performance in certain scenarios.
 The project evaluates the performance of the Kronecker technique in conjunction with fixed and adaptive dictionaries.

 ### Goal
 The goal of this project is to apply compressed sensing to ECG data and investigate the performance of adaptive dictionary learning (MOD and K-SVD) compared to fixed dictionaries (DCT), with and without the Kronecker technique.
 We aim to determine whether adaptive methods can outperform fixed dictionaries in terms of signal reconstruction quality.
+In particular it will be tested trying to simulate what would be possible to achieve with a _remote portable_ Ecg machine, such apparatus limits the computational power in measurement phase and has linited torage capabilites.
+(Recovery is not limited because it doesn't have to happen on-chip, it can be done on more powerful machines in a second moment),

 ## Code Overview